nocturne-xyz/rapidsnark/README.md

 ## Building on non linux/amd64 platforms

-A dockerfile is included based off of `ubuntu:latest`.
-Use this as a base for whatever you plan to do with it.
+A dockerfile is included based off of `node` with whatever you plan to do with it.

 On apple silicton, you need to build the container with `docker buildx --platform linux/amd64`